magento/merchdocs/src/catalog/navigation-layered-filterable-attributes.md

 Layered navigation can be used to search for products by category or by attribute.
 For example, when a shopper chooses the Mens/Shorts category from the top navigation, the initial results include all products in the category.
 The list can be filtered further by choosing a specific style, climate, color, material, pattern, or price—or a combination of values.
 Filterable attributes appear in an expanding section that lists each attribute value.
 As an option, the list of products with matching results can be configured to include products with, or without, a match.

-The attribute properties, combined with the product input type determines which attributes can be used for layered navigation.
+The attribute properties, combined with the product input type, determine which attributes can be used for layered navigation.
 Layered navigation is available only for [_anchor_]({% link catalog/categories-display-settings.md %}) categories, but can also be added to search results pages.
 The **Catalog Input Type for Store Owner** property of each attribute must be set to `Dropdown`, `Multiple Select`, or `Price`.
 To make the attributes filterable, the **Use in Layered Navigation** property of each must be set to either `Filterable (with results)` or `Filterable (no results)`.

 ![]({% link images/images/storefront-layered-navigation-filtered.png %}){: .zoom}
 _Filterable Attributes In Layered Navigation_